FocusedFaust/LectureNotes/README.md

   I have decided to start compiling notes I take after the classes to better understand and review the material.

+## BA3
+- CS214 : Software Construction

+  These are not regular LaTeX notes, instead I started making summaries of the notions I'm supposed to know using Obsidian.
+The format is markdown, so anyone should be able to read them without the app.

+  These notes are really short summaries of key points of the [Scala](https://www.scala-lang.org/) programming language, that we had to learn in class.

 ## Modifications and mistakes
 Should you find any mistake, whether it is grammatical, ortographic or theoretical, do not hesitate to contact me!
 Suggestions are welcome too and I only wish to improve and learn more.